Locations we serve

 Marriage, divorce and millennials: teen pregnancy

 Teen pregnancy.
 Its never a phrase thats spoken with any level of pride and rarely without notes of pity or derision.
 With young parents – especially mums – being looked down upon by society as a whole, those who fall into the centre of this Venn diagram are particularly poorly received.
+One high-profile example of this is Jamie Lynn Spears (mainly known as Britney Spears sister, but also a TV actress and reality star of shows like Im A Celebrity…Get Me Out of Here).
+She became a mother at 17 years old in 2008 – herself a millennial – and was publicly shamed by many tabloids during her pregnancy and the subject remains fodder for media outlets to this day.

 And it turns out thats exactly the case.
 In recent years fewer and fewer teenage parents have chosen to get married.
-The myth of the nuclear family unit – one mother, one father, and however many children – being the best way to parent has become increasingly destabilised, which is good news for both those who choose not to marry and divorcees, not to mention the LGBT community.
+The myth of the nuclear family unit – one mother, one father, and however many children – being the best way to parent has become increasingly destabilised, which is good news for both those who choose not to marry and divorcees, not to mention the LGBTQ+ community.

 This site uses cookies.
 Find out more.
 Continued use of this site is deemed as consent.
 CLOSE ✖